 Sixteen years later, many of the recommendations remain relevant, including one calling for voter identification laws and provisions to make it as easy as possible for all voters to register for a photo ID.
 At this event, panelists examined ways to ensure that states with voter photo ID laws don’t inhibit eligible voters from participating in elections.

-This webinar is the third in a series of five virtual events co-sponsored by the Baker Institute Presidential Elections Program and The Carter Center that considers potential reforms for U.S. federal elections.
-Participants will include experts on U.S. election administration, election administrators and other practitioners well-versed in election issues.
+This webinar was the third in a series of five virtual events co-sponsored by the Baker Institute Presidential Elections Program and The Carter Center that considered potential reforms for U.S. federal elections.
+Participants will included experts on U.S. election administration, election administrators and other practitioners well-versed in election issues.
 Follow @BakerInstitute and @CarterCenter on Twitter, and join the conversation with #CarterBakerElection.

 Fellow, Presidential Elections Program, Baker Institute